Nutmeg’s health benefits are excellent. But it’s more popular for its commercial use.

-It has the ability to inhibit certain bacteria that can cause periodontitis and tooth decay.
+It can inhibit certain bacteria that can cause periodontitis and tooth decay.

 Nutmeg contains menthol extracts that help prevent dental caries and tooth decay.

-Macelignan is an antibacterial agent in nutmeg that helps with stopping the bacteria that causes a cavity.
+Macelignan is an antibacterial agent in nutmeg that helps with stopping the bacteria that cause a cavity.

 Even using nutmeg oil topically may help relieve your toothache.

-A study conducted on mice showed that nutmeg is a good source of myrislignan which may help in treating liver injuries.
+A study conducted on mice showed that nutmeg is a good source of myrislignan which may help treat liver injuries.